dafny-lang/dafny/docs/DafnyRef/Types.md

 A two-state function is allowed to be called only from a two-state context, which means a method, a two-state lemma (see below), or another two-state function.
-Just like a label used with an `old` expressions, any label used in a call to a two-state function must denote a program point that _dominates_ the call.
+Just like a label used with an `old` expression, any label used in a call to a two-state function must denote a program point that _dominates_ the call.
 This means that any control leading to the call must necessarily have passed through the labeled program point.